jbamuro/waccamole/README.md

 There's a little bracket on the top right of your machine that is designed for you to clamp a gooseneck phone mount onto to record gameplay.
 TODO: Update this with a recommended mount that has appropriate length etc.

 Gloves.
 You will want to wear gloves to play the game because you *will* burn the skin on your fingertips from doing slides on the acrylic.
 Any cotton gloves are recommended, lots of people like the white gloves available at Daiso.
 Thick or thin gloves depending on your preference, I like thin but people want to feel less friction from the touch segments and so they go thick.
-If you wanna go full Wacca, the custom gloves made by marv are OEM these https://www.amazon.co.jp/-/en/gp/product/B0767CMNDQ/ https://www.amazon.co.jp/-/en/gp/product/B07DJ2KJ1S/ (these are thin, and won't last long)
+If you wanna go full Wacca, the custom gloves made by marv are OEM these https://www.amazon.co.jp/-/en/gp/product/B0767CMNDQ/ https://www.amazon.co.jp/-/en/gp/product/B07DJ2KJ1S/ (these are thin, and won't last long).
+I have a vector trace of the wacca gloves
-TODO: Update which size gloves they are

 Custom charts.
 A charter exists here: https://github.com/Goatgarien/BAKKA-Editor/ and custom song injection is fully working.
 Join their discord for more information.